ImperialCollegeLondon/sharpy/docs/source/content/installation.md

     ```
     where the number after the `-j` flag will specify how many cores to use during installation.

-4. Finally, leave the build direcotry and install SHARPy
+4. Finally, leave the build directory and install SHARPy
     ```bash
     cd ..
     pip install .